opengeospatial/ets-security-client10/src/site/markdown/index.md

       <td>host</td>
       <td>String</td>
       <td>M</td>
       <td>Host name that will be advertised to clients.
-May be an IP
-      address or domain name.
+May be an IP address or domain name.
 Clients must be able to resolve this IP or name to the machine running the test server.
-If you are using a certificate from a Certificate Authority, this parameter must match the common name on that certificate.</td>
+If you are using a certificate from a Certificate Authority, this parameter must match the common name on that certificate.
+When using IPv6, use square brackets around the address, e.g. <code>[::1]</code></td>
     </tr>
     <tr>
       <td>path</td>